TomaszKaleczyc/evidential_deep_learning/README.md

 ├── output                              # Stores model training results │   └── lightning_logs                  # Generated automatically by pytorch-lightning during training
-├── src                                 # Source files of the project │   ├── dataset_classes                 # Stores classes used in building and managing the project dataset │   ├── model_classes                   # Stores classes used in building and running the model
+├── src                                 # Source files of the project │   ├── dataset                         # Stores classes used in building and managing the project dataset │   ├── model                           # Stores classes used in building and running the model │   └── settings                        # Stores constants, configurations and utilities used across the repo

 ```